progressivis/progressivis/doc/notebooks.md

 #### CSV loader

 Usually, the first cell of a progressive analysis is a data loader, below the root, creating this possible topology:

 ![](viz_images/csv_loader_topology.png)

 ##### Function:

-The CSV loader, as it name implies, loads one or many CSV files progressively.
+The CSV loader, as its name implies, loads one or many CSV files progressively.

 After starting, the main interface looks like this: